surajllpl/React-codProg/intro_react/03_Create_React_app_CRA/notes.md

     className= {`container ${isDarkMode? "bg-dark":""}`}

 # CSS Modules
     - CSS Modules is a feature in Webpack that allows you to import CSS files as modules, and use the classes in your CSS file in your JSX file
     - CSS Modules is enabled by default in Create React App
     - CSS Modules allows you to use the classes in your CSS file in your JSX file, and also
     - avoid duplication

+# React Props
+- Props is short for properties
+- Props is a way to pass data from a parent component to a child component
+- Props is immutable
+- can't assign value or change value of props.
+- props is only readable
+- you can pass String,Number,Boolean,list, Array,object, function as props
+- you can pass props as a default value
+- you can pass props as a required value